 The text of observational and experimental articles is divided into 5 sections with the headings: Introduction; Materials and Methods; Results; Discussion; and, Conclusions.
 Each section should start on a new page.
 Longer articles may need subheadings within headings to clarify their content.
 Other articles, such as reviews, case reports and editorials need not take the form of manuscripts describing observational or experimental studies.
 A case report should include Keywords at the end of the Introduction.

-Each figure should be uploaded as a separate file (and name/numbered in the Description box on the Attach Files page of the submission process).
-For photographic images upload your images in a standard acceptable digital format (e.g., *.tif or *.jpg) to the journal's online submission website ( http://ees.elsevier.com/jses ).
+Each figure should be uploaded as a separate file.
+For photographic images upload your images in a standard acceptable digital format (e.g., *.tif or *.jpg).
 For line illustrations, use thick, solid lines and bold, solid type; avoid the use of shading or dotted patterns.
-If illustrations must be published in color, note this explicitly on the title page of article.
-For more detailed information on preparing your figures for submission, please visit: http://www.elsevier.com/artworkinstructions .
+For more detailed information on preparing your figures for submission, please visit: https://www.elsevier.com/artworkinstructions.

-Figure / Photograph Permissions: Photographs in which a person's face is recognizable must be accompanied by a letter of release from that person explicitly granting permission for publication in the Journal.
+Figure/Photograph Permissions: Photographs in which a person's face is recognizable must be accompanied by a letter of release from that person explicitly granting permission for publication in the Journal.
+X-rays should NOT show patient's name.
 For any previously published material, authors must obtain written permission for both print and electronic reprint rights from the copyright holder / publisher.
 This is necessary even if you are an author of the borrowed material.
-These permission letters must then be uploaded as part of the submission process or the author must state in an uploaded document that the permission has been requested and provide an approximate date when the permission is expected to be received.
+Permission letters must then be uploaded as part of the submission process or the author must state in an uploaded document that the permission has been requested and provide an approximate date when the permission is expected to be received.
 Authors are also responsible for paying any fees required by copyright holders to reprint material.Tables

-Tables should be uploaded as individual documents separate from the manuscript (and name/numbered in the Description Box).
-Tables should be self-explanatory and numbered in Roman numerals in the order of their mention in the text.
-Type each on a separate page.
+Each table should be uploaded as an individual Table document separate from the manuscript.
+Tables should be uploaded in a format that can be edited, preferably .doc or .docx.
+Tables should be self-explanatory and numbered in Roman numerals.
+They should be mentioned in numerical order through the text.
+Table Legends (and figure legends) should be listed on a dedicated page of the manuscript text that follows the reference list.
 Abbreviations should be defined in a footnote at the end of the table.
 If any material in a table or a table itself has been taken from previously copyrighted material, a footnote must give full credit to the original source and permission of the author and publisher must be obtained.
-Include letters of permission as a supplemental fill to the submission.
+Include letters of permission as a supplemental file to the submission.

 • MPEG-1 or MPEG-2 (.mpg)